Bawnorton/RandoAssistant/README.md

 # Random Drop Assistant

-This is a mod that provides a hierachial drop tracking graph for Minecraft with random drops.
+This is a mod that provides a hierarchical drop tracking graph for Minecraft with random drops.

 ## GUI
 Open the GUI with the red book in the inventory.